charlesdaigle/charlesdaigle.net/projects/cfod_installation.md

 Incoming infrared distance sensor inputs are mapped to "grain size" (durations) to play preset spoken word samples of about 5s each.
 This "window" semi-randomly skips around the sample, playing many small pieces of the original sample.
 A delay and reverb effect allow a smooth "soundscape" to form.

 The experience allows passers-by to become intrigued by the sounds, which form themselves into clear sentencecs as they walk closer.
 This symbolizes the CFoD's intent to probe the meaning of design, and allow the Northeastern community to become part of that goal.

+The instructions to set up this installation are in <a href="https://hoopes-j.github.io/CfD_installation/setup/installation_procedure.html" target="blank" class="text-link">Jason Hoopes's GitHub here.</a>

 Please <span><a class="text-link" tabindex = 0 onclick="copyToClipboard()" data-bs-toggle="popover" data-bs-trigger="focus" data-bs-content="Email copied to clipboard!">
 contact me